Probabilistic logic of quantum observations: Introduction

 \section{Introduction}

-The origin of quantum logic can be traced back to John von Neumann's 1932 paper (see~\cite{neu:32}).
+The origin of quantum logic can be traced back to Garrett Birkhoff and John von Neumann's 1936 paper (see~\cite{neu:36}).
 Since then, the question of reasoning in logic about quantum phenomena has been a recurrent research topic.

 The introduction of quantum mechanics concepts in formal logic is quite challenging since there is the need to accommodate the continuous nature of quantum mechanics within the discrete setting of symbolic reasoning.